anerv/cycling_data_quality/README.md

 For requirement details see: [Data set requirements for BikeDNA](datasetrequirements.md)

+For an example of how to prepare data sets, see the notebooks in the [`examples`](examples) folder.

 ## 3. Analysis

 ### Notebooks

-All analysis notebooks are in the `scripts` folder.
+All analysis notebooks are in the [`scripts`](scripts) folder.

 > __Warning__
 > The two intrinsic OSM and REFERENCE analyses can be run independently, but they must both be run before the extrinsic COMPARE analysis.

 #### OSM

-- **[01a\_load\_osm](https://github.com/anerv/cycling_data_quality/blob/main/scripts/OSM/01a_load_OSM.ipynb):** This notebook downloads data from OSM for the user-defined study area, processes it to the format needed in the analysis.
+- **[`1a_load_osm`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/OSM/01a_load_OSM.ipynb):** This notebook downloads data from OSM for the user-defined study area, processes it to the format needed in the analysis.
-- **[02a\_intrinsic\_analysis\_osm](https://github.com/anerv/cycling_data_quality/blob/main/scripts/OSM/02a_intrinsic_analysis_OSM.ipynb):** The intrinsic analysis evaluates the quality of the OSM data in the study area from the perspective of bicycle planning and research.
+- **[`2a_intrinsic_analysis_osm`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/OSM/02a_intrinsic_analysis_OSM.ipynb):** The intrinsic analysis evaluates the quality of the OSM data in the study area from the perspective of bicycle planning and research.
 This evaluation includes, for example, missing tags, disconnected components, and network gaps. *Intrinsic* means that the dataset is analyzed for itself, without being compared to other data.

 #### REFERENCE

-- **[01b\_load\_reference](https://github.com/anerv/cycling_data_quality/blob/main/scripts/REFERENCE/01b_load_reference.ipynb):** This notebook processes the reference data provided by the user to the format needed in the analysis.
+- **[`1b_load_reference`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/REFERENCE/01b_load_reference.ipynb):** This notebook processes the reference data provided by the user to the format needed in the analysis.
-- **[02b\_intrinsic\_analysis\_reference](https://github.com/anerv/cycling_data_quality/blob/main/scripts/REFERENCE/02b_intrinsic_analysis_reference.ipynb):** The intrinsic analysis evaluates the quality of the reference data set in the study area from the perspective of bicycle planning and research.
+- **[`2b_intrinsic_analysis_reference`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/REFERENCE/02b_intrinsic_analysis_reference.ipynb):** The intrinsic analysis evaluates the quality of the reference data set in the study area from the perspective of bicycle planning and research.
 This evaluation includes, for example, disconnected components and network gaps. *Intrinsic* means that the dataset is analyzed for itself, without being compared to other data.

 #### COMPARE

-- **[03a\_extrinsic\_analysis\_metrics](https://github.com/anerv/cycling_data_quality/blob/main/scripts/COMPARE/03a_extrinsic_analysis_metrics.ipynb):** The extrinsic analysis compares the results computed in the intrinsic analysis of the OSM and reference data.
+- **[`3_extrinsic_analysis_metrics`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/COMPARE/03a_extrinsic_analysis_metrics.ipynb):** The extrinsic analysis compares the results computed in the intrinsic analysis of the OSM and reference data.
 The analysis considers for example differences in network density and structure, and differing connectivity across the study area.
-- **[03b\_extrinsic\_analysis\_feature\_matching](https://github.com/anerv/cycling_data_quality/blob/main/scripts/COMPARE/03b_extrinsic_analysis_feature_matching.ipynb):** This notebook contains a functionality for matching corresponding features in the reference and OSM data.
+- **[`4_extrinsic_analysis_feature_matching`](https://github.com/anerv/cycling_data_quality/blob/main/scripts/COMPARE/03b_extrinsic_analysis_feature_matching.ipynb):** This notebook contains a functionality for matching corresponding features in the reference and OSM data.
 This step is computationally expensive, but provides an excellent overview of different geometries and/or errors of missing or excess data.

 ### Run analysis

 After completing all installation and setup steps, the analysis notebooks can be run.
 The notebooks for intrinsic analysis of OSM and reference data are independent from each other and can be run separately.
-- For intrinsic analysis of OSM data: run 01a, then 02a from the `scripts/OSM` folder
+- For intrinsic analysis of OSM data: run 1a, then 2a from the [`scripts/OSM`](scripts/OSM) folder
-- For intrinsic analysis of reference data: run 01b, then 02b from the `scripts/REFERENCE` folder
+- For intrinsic analysis of reference data: run 1b, then 2b from the [`scripts/REFERENCE`](scripts/REFERENCE) folder
-- For an extrinsic analysis comparing OSM to reference data, complete the intrinsic analysis for both OSM and reference data (in any order), and then run 03a and 03b from the `scripts/COMPARE` folder
+- For an extrinsic analysis comparing OSM to reference data, complete the intrinsic analysis for both OSM and reference data (in any order), and then run 3 and 4 from the [`scripts/COMPARE`](scripts/COMPARE) folder

 ## 4. Export results

-The analysis will automatically produce a number of figures and results, saved in a new `results` folder.
+The analysis will automatically produce a number of figures and results, saved in the [`results`](results) folder.

 Once the desired parts of the analysis have been completed, the notebooks including the resulting plots can additionally be exported to HTML.
 To export the notebooks with explanations and plots but without code, navigate to the main folder in a terminal window and run: